lukecav/awesome-elementor/README.md

 * [Caldera Forms styler for Elementor Page Builder](https://wordpress.org/plugins/elementor-caldera-forms/) - Caldera Forms styler for elementor.
 Design the form visually with Elementor.
 * [Elementor Essential Addons](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) - The ultimate elements library for Elementor page builder plugin for WordPress.
 * [Elementor WHMCS Elements For Elementor Page Builder](https://wordpress.org/plugins/void-elementor-whmcs-elements/) - Adds Verious Widgets such as Live Domain Searcher, Pricing Table, Knowledge Base in Elementor for being used with your WHMCS or WHMCS Bridge Plugin for Hosting Website.
+* [Frontend Post for Elementor](https://wordpress.org/plugins/dj-elementor-frontend/) - Enable Publishing Post's for Logged In users from Frontend via API.
+Hidden for logged-out users, And custom HTML or Elementor Template Shortcode for Them.

 ## Themes which work well with Elementor